The Yummy Life

 Mojitos became my favorite cocktail after a trip to Mexico 5 years ago.
 I was on the beach with my friend, Sandy, when we saw someone walk by carrying the most enticing drink I'd ever laid eyes on.
 When I saw the lime and mint, I knew it had to be refreshing and delicious.
 I drank my first mojito that day, and I've been loving them ever since.
 Although originally a Cuban drink, mojitos are popular in Mexico and have taken the US by storm in recent years.
 Once you taste one, you'll know why.

-King-Man and I spent last week at that same resort in Playa del Carmen, Mexico, along with our regular traveling amigos, Steve and Sandy.
-I believe this was something like the 7th time we'd been there.
-The mojitos were every bit as yummy as I remembered.
+Almost every winter for the past 9 years, King-Man and I have gone to a resort in Playa del Carmen, Mexico, along with our regular traveling amigos, Steve and Sandy.
+And every year, the mojitos are as yummy as I remembered.
 I'm sharing the recipe today; but first a few Mexico memories.

 Room with a view.
 Here's the view from our room's balcony.
 Apologies to any of you who happen to be buried in snow about now.